Daniel-J-S/seir-flex-426/src/course-materials/frontend-fundamentals/week-1/day-1/labs/exploring-markdown.md

 ## Intro

-For this activity you will get to practice researching and learning _markdown_
+For this activity you will practice researching and learning _markdown_

 _Markdown_ is a simple markup language that uses plain text characters for formatting.
 For example, text between asterisk (`*`) characters is italicized and the `#` character is used to format lines as headings